cfrankb/esp32-tm1637plus-cpp/README.md

 This is a demo project for a library to control TM1637 LED 7-segment display using the ESP-32 IDF toolchain [ESP-IDF](https://github.com/espressif/esp-idf).

 Please note that this is actually a demo project.
-The actual library is in the components folder.
+The library is in the components folder.

 ![Image](images/20240911_025121-crop.jpg "icon")